The Future of Music Hangs In the Balance.

 "Before the Music Dies" is a documentary Narrated by Forest Whitaker that lays out a comprehensive and cautionary story about the deteriorating state of the music business.

 The film contains interviews with music heavyweights such as Erykah Badu, Eric Clapton, Dave Matthews, and Branford Marsalis.
-The web site has tons of information including videos, trailers, screening information and ways you can get involved.
+The web site has (UPDATE: used to have) tons of information including videos, trailers, screening information and ways you can get involved.

 Of course a film such as this is expected to have a great soundtrack , and it doesn’t fail to deliver.
 It contains a ton of great music including tracks that have been previously unreleased.